brianvuu/Full-Height-Grid-Layout/README.md

 ## Sass / scss
 - Both grid.scss and grid.css files are included.
 - Using sass/scss is optional.
+- Sass needs to be installed on your machine to use.
+[See sass-lang.com/install](https://sass-lang.com/install)
 - Any code written or modified to grid.scss needs to be compiled to grid.css.
 To compile, go to project directory and:
 ```
 sass grid.scss grid.css